ITECOMMPAY/jaeger-client-php-ext/README.md

 ]);
 ```

-Note that some tags (host, ip) are attached to service automatically.
+Some tags (host, ip) are attached to service automatically.
-This is done via internal `ifconfig` call.
-Take this into account and be sure the command is available in your OS, e.g. as part of pre-installed net-tools package.

 Check also reporter and sampling settings format in the example above.

 ## Start span